M. O. Mathai: Books

-Mathai wrote two politically motivated books, Reminiscences of the Nehru Age and My Days with Nehru, during the rule of the Janata alliance government formed after ousting of Indira Gandhi's government.
-These books were released at the time when malinging the image of Indira Gandhi was profitable for the market.
+Mathai wrote two books, Reminiscences of the Nehru Age and My Days with Nehru, during the rule of the Janata alliance government formed after ousting of Indira Gandhi's government.

 The book Reminiscences of the Nehru Age has a total 49 chapters, some on Nehru's work and personal life and some on the various people that Mathai met.
 Mathai had falsely proclaimed himself to be "Nehru's Special Assistant" in the book, and added that "the book is not history or biography, but chatty stuff containing my reminiscences".
 The chapter 29 named 'She' was blanked and a note was appended in place.
 The contents of the chapter has since birthed intense speculations.
 T V Rajeswar, former chief of Intelligence Bureau has since claimed of receiving a copy of the chapter from M. G. Ramachandran and duly submitting to then-Prime Minister Indira Gandhi; he claims to have not read the contents.
 The blanked chapter claimed affairs Indira Gandhi had with other people and chapter also concerned the Gandhi family in general.
 Demands for the ban on the book were made during the Janata alliance rule but Morarji Desai refused these suggestions.
 His second book "My Days with Nehru" failed to gain any traction.
 Inder Malhotra noted that "Few books in India have got such bad reviews as Mathai's did."